11 ways to manage anger and be happier

 - Use exercise to reduce your stress.
 A physical activity you enjoy, such as a brisk walk/run or yoga, can refresh you mentally.
 It can also give you time to think of solutions to problems.

 - Take time to relax.
-These simple things can help relieve stress.
 Taking time every day to relax can be positive for your overall mental health.
 You may want to schedule personal time to relax — when you can take 15 minutes to break from the rush of the day.

 - Change your situation.
 If, for example, the driving of others makes you angry, try taking less congested routes or public transportation.
-Keep in mind that research suggests angry drivers are more aggressive, take more risks and report more near misses and accidents than drivers who are less angry.
 If you find you routinely argue with your spouse at night when you’re tired, look for other times to discuss important topics.
 Openly discuss ways you can avoid arguments.

 - Seek ways to improve communications.
 Avoid words like “never” or “always”, as in, “This printer never works when I need it.”
 Or “You always leave the drawer out when you leave.”
 These types of statements tend to give you a false sense that your anger is justified.
 The truth is, exaggerated claims aren’t accurate and tend to reduce the strength of your argument.